Back to all posts

 Before a pipe bursts, it usually gives off a few warning signs.
 Catching these clues early can be the difference between a simple fix and a major flood.
 The signs can be subtle, so paying close attention to your home’s plumbing during a cold snap is crucial.
 If you notice anything out of the ordinary, it’s always best to investigate instead of waiting for the problem to get worse.
 Here are the three main red flags that point to a frozen pipe.

-Reduced Water Flow (or None at All)
+A Trickle of Water (or Nothing at All)

 This is often the first and most obvious sign of a frozen pipe.
 You turn on a faucet and only a small trickle of water comes out, or maybe nothing at all.
 This happens because an ice blockage, or “ice plug,” is preventing water from flowing through the pipe.
 If you experience this, find the shut-off valve for that specific water line and turn it off.
 Then, open the faucet to help relieve any built-up pressure between the tap and the blockage.
 This simple step can help prevent the pipe from bursting while you figure out your next move for frozen pipe repair.